EdimVivian/GRC-Portfolio/procedures/Backup-Procedure.md

 # Backup Procedure
+Explains how backups are performed, stored, tested, and monitored.

 ## Purpose
 To ensure critical data and systems are backed up, protected, and recoverable in case of failure, corruption, or disaster.